SaahilParmar/CS50P/Problem Set 1/interpreter/README.md

 Note that, just as python itself is an interpreter for Python, so will your interpreter.py be an interpreter for math!

 ### Hints
-Recall that a str comes with quite a few methods, per - docs.python.org/3/library/stdtypes.html#string-methods, including split, which separates a str into a sequence of values, all of which can be assigned to variables at once.
+Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods), including split, which separates a str into a sequence of values, all of which can be assigned to variables at once.
 For instance, if expression is a str like 1 + 1, then

 x, y, z = expression.split(" ")

 will assign 1 to x, + to y, and 1 to z.

+# Before You Begin
+Log into code.cs50.io, click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir interpreter

+to make a folder called interpreter in your codespace.
+Then execute

+$ cd interpreter

+to change directories into that folder.
+You should now see your terminal prompt as interpreter/ $.
+You can now execute

+$ code interpreter.py

+to make a file called interpreter.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: